mozilla/policy-templates/README.md

 Configure proxy settings.
 These settings correspond to the connection settings in Firefox preferences.
 To specify ports, append them to the hostnames with a colon (:).

+Unless you lock this policy, changes the user already has in place will take effect.

 `Mode` is the proxy method being used.

 `Locked` is whether or not proxy settings can be changed.